Charging the conformal window at nonzero $\theta$ angle: Second-order expansion in the near-conformal regime

 Additionally, for $\sigma_0\to 0$ we have

-in agreement with eq.(64) of \cite{PartI} . {Another interesting limit of eq.\eqref{massofS} is the one where the dilaton acquires a vev but $m_\pi = 0$ due to vanishing quark masses.
-In this limit, the $S$-particle, as expected, has a mass proportional to the QCD susceptibility } To obtain the remaining dispersion relations, we solve the equation $ \text{det}(D^{-1})=0$.
+in agreement with eq.(64) of \cite{Bersini:2022jhs}.
+The remaining dispersion relations are obtained by solving the equation $ \text{det}(D^{-1})=0$.
 As a result, we have one massless degree of freedom and two gapped modes.
-We end up with the following expressions for the dispersion relation of the massless degrees of freedom at the two extrema of the dimension of the fermion condensate, $\gamma=0$ and $\gamma=1$ in the limit of small momenta and within the large-charge expansion.
+In what follows we provide explicit expressions for the dispersion relations at the two extrema of the dimension of the fermion condensate $\gamma=0$ and $\gamma=1$ in the limit of small momenta and within the large-charge expansion.
 For the sake of simplicity, we consider only the case $\Delta_\cO \to 0$.
 For the massless mode we obtain

 where we expanded $Z$ in $\gamma$ and $1-\gamma$ as for $X$ in eq.\eqref{expansion} and kept only the leading term.
 In the large-charge limit, the above reduces to

 These results agree with those in \cite{Orlando:2020yii} for $\theta=0$ i.e. $X_{00}=N_f$ (see Sec.\ref{questaqua} for further details).
 At the conformal point $m_\sigma=m_\pi=0$, eqs.\eqref{wy3} and \eqref{wy2} describe the expected conformal phonon whose speed approaches the value $v_G= \frac{1}{\sqrt{3}}$ as $Q\to \infty$ \cite{Orlando:2019skh}.